HamedHeli/Appeal-Prediction/README.md

-# Predicting Appeal: M.Sc.
+# Predicting Property Assessment Appeals: M.Sc.
 Thesis Project

 This repository contains the code, data, and documentation for my M.Sc. thesis titled "**Predicting Number of Property Assessment Appeal Received by Property Assessment Organizations using Neural Network**" at **University of British Columbia**.
 The project focuses on predicting appeal using machine learning techniques.